 People from every background imaginable and of all ages shot with us with many of them learning to shoot.

-I have consulted with multiple local pastors and other church leaders concerning church security under new concealed carry laws in Arkansas.
-Those laws now allow individual churches to decide whether, who and when handguns can be carried in or around their facilities.
+I have consulted with multiple local pastors and other church leaders concerning church security under church-specific concealed carry laws in Arkansas.
+Those laws allow individual churches to decide whether, who and when handguns can be carried in or around their facilities.

 Many churches without the budget for a sufficient professional armed security staff are moving toward taking advantage of those laws.
 Their dilemma is figuring out how to implement non law enforcement armed security and still keep the integrity and impression of their churches.